 People-watching in Salento’s town square was one of our favorite activities.
 You can see everyday life unfold here.
 Vendors selling local foods, teenagers flirting with one another, children playing, adults taking a breath to relax and let the time pass.

 Salento’s square is small, but vibrant, and we highly recommend taking some time to sit here and just be.
 And once you have sat long enough, and perhaps worked up an appetite, you can go for a coffee in one of the numerous cafes within easy walking distance.
 Or have meal at the many restaurants.
 Order the fried local trout and a typical plate of rice, beans, plantains, and salad.
 It’s freaking delicious!

 We hope you’ve given you some pointers on what to do in Salento during your visit.
 And we hope you get to enjoy this incredible town as much as we did.
 As always cheers and safe travels everyone!

 La Serrana Hostel sits atop a 20 hectare farm among vivid green pastures about a 30 minute walk outside of the town center.

 The hostel, with its multiple common spaces, houses, and rooms, has a friendly communal and inclusive feel.
 Rooms are clean, comfortable, and well appointed, each with their own ensuite bathroom.

 The hostel offers a multitude of activities like mountain biking, rock climbing, coffee tours, and trekking.
-Breakfast is free and the kitchen is well stocked.
 There’s even a popcorn machine for guests!